-Western Riding demonstrates an animal's athletic ability and handiness enabling it to be directed by the rider through a variety of jobs on the farm or ranch.
-The animal is sensible, well-mannered, free and easy moving, and able to provide quiet, comfortable rides at a walk, trot (or equivalent breed gait) and lope.
+Western Riding demonstrates an animal's athletic ability and handiness, enabling the rider to direct it through a variety of jobs on the farm or ranch.
+The animal is sensible, well-mannered, free and easy moving, and able to provide quiet, comfortable rides at a walk, trot (or equivalent breed gait), and lope.
 Western Riding is neither a stunt nor a race.
-Depending on the skill level of the riders, counties may want to consider offering Western Riding in two separate classes; Novice Western Riding (using novice pattern below); and Advanced Western Riding (using one of the other patterns below).
-Participants should not be allowed to cross enter both classes, and only the Advanced version will be offered at the State Fair 4-H Horse Show.
+Depending on the skill level of the riders, counties may consider offering Western Riding in two separate classes; Novice Western Riding (using novice pattern below); and Advanced Western Riding (using one of the other patterns below).
+Participants should not be allowed to crossenter both classes, and only the Advanced version isoffered at the State Fair 4-H Horse Show.

 - 1. Refer to Western tack and attire. - 2.
-Optional for Western Riding: Skid boots, splint boots, protective leg wraps - 3.
-Prohibited for Western Riding: Mechanical hackamore, draw reins, tie down, any type martingale, cavesson noseband, crop, bat, and whip.
+Optional: Skid boots, splint boots, protective leg wraps. - 3.
+Prohibited: Mechanical hackamore, draw reins, tie down, any type martingale, cavesson noseband, crop, bat, and whip.

-- 1. The animal will be judged on quality of gaits, change of leads, response to the rider, manners and disposition.
-Credit will be given for and emphasis placed on smoothness, even cadence of gaits (starting and finishing pattern with the same cadence), and the animal's ability to change leads precisely and easily at the center point between markers. - a.
-Relaxed head carriage that shows response to the rider's hand(s) with moderate flexion at the poll - b.
-Cross the log at the trot and the lope without breaking gait or radically changing stride - c.
-Quiet mouth - 2.
-One of the following patterns and routines will be used.
+- The animal is judged on quality of gaits, change of leads, response to the rider, manners, and disposition.
+Credit is given for and emphasis placed on smoothness, even cadence of gaits (starting and finishing pattern with the same cadence), and the animal's ability to change leads precisely and easily at the center point between markers. - Relaxed head carriage that shows response to the rider's hand(s) with moderate flexion at the poll. - b.
+Cross the log at the trot and the lope without breaking gait or radically changing stride. - c.
+Ouiet mouth.

+- One of the following patterns and routines is used.
 Judge and exhibitors must adhere to it.
-Note: Novice Level pattern will NOT be used at the Indiana State Fair. - a.
+Note: Novice Level pattern is not used at the Indiana State Fair. - a.
 The eight small circles represent markers (cones/pylons recommended).
-These should be separated by a uniform distance of not less than 30, nor more than 50 feet along the side with 5 cones/pylons.
+These should be separated by a uniform distance of not less than 30 feet nor more than 50 feet along the side with 5 cones/pylons.
 Those on the opposite side should be 60-100 feet apart.
-A marker must be on both ends of the log. - b.
-A solid log or pole should be used, a minimum of 8 feet in length (just high enough to break the animal's stride). - c.
-On completion, he/she should ride to the center of the pattern and back the animal as indicated by the pattern. - 3.
-Counties may choose to allow more than 4 simple lead changes at their county shows.
+A marker must be on both ends of the log. - A solid log or pole should be used, a minimum of 8 feet in length (just high enough to break the animal's stride). - On completion, he/she should ride to the center of the pattern and back the animal as indicated by the pattern. - Counties may choose to allow more than four simple lead changes at their county shows.